 - Pre-register other NGO representatives.

-- Send a formal designation letter to the NGO Liaison Unit preferably by e-mail at firstname.lastname@example.org or by fax +41 (0) 22 917 0583 at least 3 working days before the desired date of entrance to the Palais des Nations:
+- Send a formal designation letter and a copy of passport of the signatory to the NGO Liaison Unit preferably by e-mail at firstname.lastname@example.org or by fax +41 (0) 22 917 0583 at least 3 working days before the desired date of entrance to the Palais des Nations:

 In accordance with ECOSOC resolution 1996/31, which governs the consultative arrangements between the United Nations and NGOs, accommodation may be provided for conferences or smaller meetings of NGOs with consultative status.